 The answer to that is generally no. The salary you get is the same as you would get without the recruiter, it is in the interest of your new employer that you are happy with the salary today and moving forwards.
 Having said that, the fee can sometimes affect you chances of getting an interview in case there are direct (free) applicants of your caliber in the running.

 Does the recruiter make money if I decline the offer?

 There are strict terms & conditions in place, should you take a job and then leave in the first week, the fee generally won’t be paid.
 The placed candidate typically needs to stay in the job 3-6 months for the fee to be safe and for the recruiter to sleep well at night.
 Some have noticed that the person who helped you find a job takes an active interest in you and your on-boarding, speaks to you regularly for the first months and then you never hear from them again (unless they need something from you of course).
 In the rarer case, the recruiter has been retained by the client to perform the search and they will still get some payment in spite of you dropping out.

 A standard contingency placement is worth anything from 15-25% of the candidate’s total (basic & flexible) first annual salary.
 A retained search assignment can be charged up to 50% in extreme cases when it’s a senior position and the role is hard to fill.
 You do the maths yourself.
 Also consider that good recruiters will make a number of placements every month.

 Are they really worth it?

-Yes and no. I believe a great deal of placements would happen happen without a facilitator, through simple advertising, social media or the internal HR department.
-The problem is defining the right processes and having the right people to perform this (closing the deals!).
+Yes and no. I believe some placements would happen without a facilitator, through simple advertising, social media or the internal HR department.
+The problem is defining the right processes and having the right people to perform this (closing the actual deals).
 This is why the job market is so ineffective.
 Some jobs certainly won’t be filled by themselves, especially niche and senior ones.
-When a company is hemorrhaging cash due to lack of a certain competence, the recruitment fee is worth every penny!
+When a company is haemorrhaging cash due to lack of a certain competence, the recruitment fee is worth every penny.